Soft graviton exchange and the information paradox: Introduction and a summary of results

 That scattering amplitudes capture non-linearities in Einstein's equations is increasingly being appreciated \cite{Dafermos:2016uzj, Damour:2016gwp, Damour:2017zjx, Bjerrum-Bohr:2018xdl, Cheung:2018wkq, Kosower:2018adc, Bern:2019nnu, Bern:2019crd, Masaood:2020uhi}.
 In fact, the classical tree-level three point vertex is sufficient \cite{Amati:2007ak, Cristofoli:2020hnk} to completely determine the Aichelberg-Sexl solution \cite{Bonnor:1969, Aichelburg:1970dh, Penrose:1973}.
-In the case of black holes, under consideration in the present article, off-shell fluctuations do contribute to the non-perturbative amplitudes\footnote{See \cite{Mogull:2020sak} for a recent perspective on classical scattering of a pair of black holes.}.
-It is curious and remarkable that their effect is to merely renormalise\footnote{The change in prefactor is compared to the what appears in the non-linear Dray-'t Hooft solution; see eq.
+In the case of black holes, under consideration in the present article, multiple near-horizon approximations emerge, one of which is related to the shockwave, that contribute to the non-perturbative amplitudes\footnote{See \cite{Mogull:2020sak} for a recent perspective on classical scattering of a pair of black holes.}.
+It is interesting that the different approximations result in differences of numerical prefactors\footnote{The change in prefactor is compared to what appears in the non-linear Dray-'t Hooft solution; see eq.
 (2.9) of \cite{Hooft:2016itl} for instance.
-We discuss this further in \secref{sec:discrepancy}.} the prefactor in \eqref{eqn:shapiro}.
+We discuss this further in \secref{sec:discrepancy}.} in \eqref{eqn:shapiro}.
 This may implore one to ask whether quantum chaotic behaviour can also be seen to emerge in the first quantised formalism of \cite{Hooft:2015jea, Hooft:2016itl, Betzios:2016yaq}.
 As it turns out, appropriate boundary conditions that respect the scattering algebra near the central causal diamond do indeed generate a rich and chaotic spectrum; those of the zeroes of the Riemann zeta and Dirichlet beta functions \cite{Betzios:2020wcv}.
 This boundary condition can be motivated to arise from the expectation that CPT is a gauge symmetry in a putative UV complete theory of quantum gravity, as was also argued in \cite{Betzios:2020wcv}.
 It is to be seen as a generalisation of the antipodal identification that has gained some traction in the context of black holes \cite{Sanchez:1986qn, Hooft:2016itl, Betzios:2016yaq, Sanchez:2018lnb, Bzowski:2018aiq, Sanchez:2018lad, Strauss:2020rpb} and wormholes \cite{Betzios:2017krj, Bzowski:2020umc}.

 \paragraph{Organisation of the paper} We begin with a quick review of the eikonal regime in flat space in \secref{sec:minkEikonal}.
 In \secref{sec:SoftQG}, we set up the theory of quantum gravity coupled to a massless scalar field in a certain soft limit, in the background field method.
 We first begin with arbitrary backgrounds, and then specialise to spherically symmetric ones, integrate the sphere out, and formulate an effective two-dimensional theory.
 Thereafter, in \secref{sec:horizon}, we move to physics near the horizon and derive the propagators and Feynman rules governing the interactions.
 In \secref{sec:scattering}, we compute the advertised four point function.
 We end with a discussion on the implications of our results for various existing proposals for a resolution of the information paradox and an outlook, in \secref{sec:discussion}.
 The sections and subsections have been so titled to allow for an understanding of the flow of the paper, merely by reading the table of contents.